Yura Indera Putera: Senior

 In September 2022, Yura returned to the national team and started both fixtures in a friendly tournament with the Maldives and Laos, recording one win and one loss for the Wasps.
 Later in December of that year, he was selected for the 2022 AFF Mitsubishi Electric Cup to be held in the participants' respective countries, although Brunei had to play their home games in Kuala Lumpur due to renovation works at the Hassanal Bolkiah National Stadium.
 In the first group game against Thailand, Yura scored an own goal in the 88th minute of normal time, which finished 0–5.
 He made three further appearances for the Wasps against the Philippines, Indonesia and Cambodia, all ending in heavy defeats.

 In September 2023, Yura played in a friendly match away against Hong Kong that finished in a shock 10–0 loss.
 The following month, he was the starting defender for the Wasps at the two-legged 2026 World Cup qualification matches against Indonesia.
 Both matches ended 0–6 to the Garuda.

 After becoming the starting central defender in four friendly matches for Brunei in 2024, Yura appeared in the same number of matches for the Wasps against Macau as well as Timor-Leste at the play-offs for the third round of the 2027 AFC Asian Cup and 2024 ASEAN Championship qualification respectively.
 Although managing to win against Macau 4–0 on aggregate and thus creating a remarkable five game unbeaten streak, Brunei lost the Timor-Leste tie 0–1 on aggregate.
 Yura closed the year playing the full 90 minutes in a defeat against Russia, conceding 11 unanswered goals.

 Yura returned to the team a full year later for the fifth fixture of the 2027 Asian Cup qualification against Lebanon at home on 18 November.
 Playing in an unaccustomed right wing back position, Yura and the Wasps could not prevent the Cedars from dominating the game, and the match ended in favour of Lebanon via three unanswered goals.

+In June 2026, Yura was selected for the 2026 ASEAN Championship qualification matches against Timor-Leste, and started the home leg in defensive midfield in a 0–3 loss.